Is it time to cancel health insurance?

 More than ever Australians are feeling the pinch of rising health insurance costs.

-cancel health insurance
+concerned woman health insurance premium

 Why are Australians cancelling their health insurance?